 You’re probably already spending more money than you’d care to admit through your Amazon account—why not make some back from Big Bezos?
 A recent innovation in Amazon’s plan to rule the world are Flex couriers, deputized delivery drivers who pick up packages, AmazonFresh grocery orders, and Amazon Restaurants meals from Amazon delivery stations and transport them to customers, bypassing traditional commercial systems.
 Flex courier eligibility requires an Amazon account (of course), a Flex app, a background check, and a vehicle (in some regions, a bicycle will do).

 “Entire apartments and homes, private rooms, treehouses, and castles are just a few of the properties hosts have shared,” according to short-term housing rental giant Airbnb.
-With this literally home-based business, you can establish a profit margin of $2,000 to $4,000 a month by renting out living areas to traveling guests looking for a more unique (and cheaper) stay than a hotel.

 After listing your space with Airbnb, the site walks you through the basics, allows you to set rules for guests, and begins making connections.
 Payments are made through PayPal, direct deposit, or the platform of your choice.